Noise-induced synchronization in coupled quantum oscillators: Lyapunov equations

-gives the flux of quanta from the warmer to cooler baths.
-This does not depend upon correlations within the environment and only depends upon the exchange coupling term within the Hamiltonian itself.
+describing the flow of quanta from the warmer to cooler baths.
+This does not depend upon correlations within the environment and only depends upon the exchange coupling term within the Hamiltonian and the local system/bath coupling described by $\gamma$.

-The covariance matrix, $\Theta$, must be positive, semi-definite and should satisfy the uncertainty principle at all times.
-This can be stated compactly as